Spacarar/Valence/README.md

 Requires linking the SDL2, SDL2_ttf, SDL2_mixer, SDL2_image libraries for your system.
 Untested but likely could run on other systems as no platform specific code should be implemented.

+Please note that SDL2, SDL2_ttf, SDL2_mixer and SDL2_image are 4 separate libraries

 # Summary

 Built upon the ideas from Conways Game of Life and my general knowledge of chemistry, valence is a simplified cellular automata